Browsing Tag

 Greetings!

-For me, sometimes, living in the physical has been like standing in the bottom of a very deep, very dark , very empty well yelling, “Hello!
+For me, sometimes, living in the physical has been like standing in the bottom of a very deep, very dark, very empty well yelling, “Hello!
 Is anyone there?
 Can you hear me?”
 And all I could hear was the sound of my own voice echoing back at me.

 Occasionally, it’s been like heaven.

 Think of your spiritual self as a body very like your physical body that is not confined by physical laws, gravity or 3 dimensional reality.
 This part of you has the ability to span time, distance, space.
 It has the ability to be with God.
-I tend to think of the spiritual self as almost like a bridge between the physical & the spiritual realms.
+I tend to think of the spiritual self as almost like a bridge between the physical and the spiritual realms.
 It is a part of you here but is also a part of God, therefore, making time to connect to God connects you with your spirit.
 Pursuing spiritual practices will also nurture your spiritual self.
-I would go so far as to say that just simply taking the time, daily, to acknowledge & pay attention to God & Spirit would increase your awareness of your spiritual self, strengthen your connection to your spirit & lead you to incorporate more of your spirit into your physical experience.
+I would go so far as to say that just simply taking the time, daily, to acknowledge and pay attention to God and Spirit would increase your awareness of your spiritual self, strengthen your connection to your spirit and lead you to incorporate more of your spirit into your physical experience.
 You will possibly never perceive spirit if you never open your self up to the possibility of perceiving spirit.
 All it takes is willingness on your part.
 I know Spirit is just waiting.

 Love, Dawn